rockaflacka47/1530SoftwareEngineering/src/test/java/worldofsweets/ManualTests.md

 2. Start a new game, pressing "Cancel" on the "...number of players..." box.
 3. Click File > Load in the file menu.
 4. Observe the screen, expect an error message.

+### Boomerang
+##### Test Startup Prompt
+1. Run the program, in the game mode selector dialog box, select Strategic.
+2. Enter 4 players.
+3. Press OK on each of the following dialog boxes.
+4. Observe the game board, expect to see "Boomerangs remaining: 3" below "Player 1's Turn".

+##### Test Action
+1. Run the program, in the game mode selector dialog box, select Strategic.
+2. Enter 4 players.
+3. Press OK on each of the following dialog boxes.
+4. Click 'Draw a Card' four times.
+5. Click the 'Boomerang' button.
+6. Click the 'Player 2' button.
+7. Observe Player 2's position.
+8. Click 'Draw a Card'.
+9. Observe Player 2's position.
+If the card was a color card, Player 2 should have returned to the previous color space (or two previous if two colors).
+If the card was a Go To card, Player 2 should have moved to that spot on the board.
+If the card was a skip card, nothing should have happened.
+10. Click 'Draw a Card' 3 times.
+11. Observe Player 1's "Boomerangs Remaining: " section.
+It should say that there are two boomerangs remaining.

+##### Test No More Boomerangs
+1. Run the program, in the game mode selector dialog box, select Strategic.
+2. Enter 4 players.
+3. Press OK on each of the following dialog boxes.
+4. Click the 'Boomerang' button.
+5. Click the 'Player 2' button.
+6. Click 'Draw a Card' four times.
+7. Click the 'Boomerang' button.
+8. Click the 'Player 2' button.
+9. Click 'Draw a Card' four times.
+10. Click the 'Boomerang' button.
+11. Click the 'Player 2' button.
+12. Click 'Draw a Card' four times.
+13. Observe the 'Boomerang' button is disabled and the "Boomerangs Remaining: " section displays 0.